IDRIDGEHAY & ALTON, Derbyshire

-- The parish was in the Ripley sub-district of the Belper Registration District
+- The parish was in the Wirksworth sub-district of the Belper Registration District

-- The transcription of the section for Ideridgehay from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Idridgehay from the National Gazetteer (1868) provided by Colin HINSON.

 - This place was an ancient township in Wirksworth parish in Derbyshire.

 - This township was incorporated as a separate Civil Parish in December, 1866.

 - This parish was in the ancient Appletree Hundred (or Wapentake).

 - Bastardy cases would be heard in the Wirksworth petty session hearings.